Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Higher-dimensional numerical experiments

 where the values of $r_1^{\text{max}}$ depend on $\NGprop$ and are contained in \cref{subtab:2d-parareal-configurations-kp}.
 In \cref{fig:kp-convergence} we overlay the region $\mathcal{A}$ onto the linear operator $\mathbf{L}$ and the Fourier transformed final solution.
 This allows us to estimate which spatial modes will be accurately computed by each Parareal configuration.
 Although none of the regions $\mathcal{A}$ enclose the entire ($k_x$, $k_y$) domain, the coefficients for the highest-frequency spatial modes are small and only need to be resolved if we require an extremely accurate solution.

-In \cref{fig:kp-ng-experiment} we show convergence, speedup, and efficiency results for the exponential Parareal methods applied to the KP equation.
+In \cref{fig:kp-ng-experiment} we show convergence, speedup, and error vs runtime results for the exponential Parareal methods applied to the KP equation.
 We divide our discussion of the results into three parts: \begin{enumerate}

 \item {\em Convergence}.
 No exponential Parareal method converged monotonically across the entire $k$ range.
 Instead they exhibited a rapid reduction in error during the first few iterations before entering a plateau of slow convergence.
 This behavior is expected, since none of the Parareal convergence regions enclose the full spectrum of the discretized KP linear operator.
 As predicted by linear analysis, increasing $\NGprop$ improves convergence, and the Parareal configuration with $\NGprop = 3$ is able to obtain a solution that is comparable in accuracy to the serial fine integrator.
-In contrast, the Parareal configurations with $\NGprop \in \{1,2\}$ do not resolve a sufficient number of high-frequency spatial modes to achieve fine error within 27 iterations; nevertheless, both methods improve the coarse solution by multiple orders of magnitude.
+In contrast, the Parareal configurations with $\NGprop \in \{1,2\}$ do not resolve a sufficient number of high-frequency spatial modes to achieve fine error within 28 iterations; nevertheless, both methods improve the coarse solution by multiple orders of magnitude.
 These results are analogous to those for the NLS equation shown in \cref{fig:nls-ng-experiment}.

-\item {\em Parallel speedup.} In contrast to the one-dimensional NLS equation, the KP equation is more computationally expensive to integrate over a single timestep.
-This is due to the fact that a right-hand-side evaluation now requires multiple two-dimensional discrete Fourier transforms.
-This reduces the significance of communication costs, and we now see very good agreement between the theoretical and achieved parallel speedup.
-In summary, though the penalties incurred due to communication costs are mildly visible (notice that all dashed lines are slightly below the solid lines in \cref{fig:kp_parallel-speedup}), the theoretical speedup estimate \cref{eq:parareal_speedup} provides a realistic measure for real-world performance of the Parareal iteration.
+\item {\em Parallel speedup \cref{eq:parareal_speedup}.} \Cref{fig:kp_parallel-speedup} shows theoretical and achieved parallel speedup in dashed and solid lines, respectively.
+Unlike our one-dimensional experiments, we now see good agreement between the two types of curves.
+This is due to the fact that the KP equation is more computationally expensive to integrate over a single timestep than the one-dimensional NLS equation; specifically, the right-hand-side evaluations now require multiple two-dimensional discrete Fourier transforms as opposed to a single one-dimensional transform.
+In summary, although the penalties incurred due to communication costs are mildly visible (notice that all dashed lines are slightly below the solid lines in \cref{fig:kp_parallel-speedup}), the theoretical speedup estimate \cref{eq:parareal_speedup} provides a realistic measure for real-world speedup of the Parareal iteration.
+However, we remark that high parallel speedup does not imply convergence or low error; it simply characterizes the runtime of the Parareal iteration.
+To understand the practical effectiveness of the Parareal iteration, we must investigate error versus runtime.